shatalovdm/website-optimisation/README.md

-# Website Performance Optimization project
+# Website Performance Optimization

 The main goal of this project was to optimize online portfolio for speed and make the pizza restaurant website run 60 fps!

-By optimizing the critical rendering path 'dist/index.html' achieves a PageSpeed score of at least 90 for Mobile and Desktop.
+By optimizing the critical rendering path `dist/index.html` achieves a PageSpeed score of at least 90 for Mobile and Desktop.
 For this purpose optimizations such as minification of CSS, JS and HTML and image optimizations were automated using a build tool, in particular Gulp.
 See `gulpfile.js` for reference.

 By optimizing `views/js/main.js` a quite controversial `views/pizza.html` website  renders with a consistent frame-rate at 60fps when scrolling.
 It was accomplished by reducing the number of calculations and avoiding the need to trigger the layout with the CSS `transform` property.
 Also painting was reduced by forcing objects into its layers with `transform: translateZ(0);`.